India News: 'Cockroach' party to protest in Hyderabad, Bengaluru today

 Film funding bill to support blockbusters made in Germany

-The German government wants to attract more filmmakers and make the country a 'global player' in on-screen entertainment.
+The German government wants to attract more filmmakers and make the country a "global player" in on-screen entertainment.
 A new bill would require media companies to make mandatory investments in the...

 Germany: Vaping becoming more popular among young people